Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Results

 Using the analytical model, we can examine the effect of $\uplambda$.
 With the same $\mathrm{B}$, all curves for different $\uplambda$ coincide at small $\mathrm{Ca}$ until the curve for smaller $\uplambda$ changes its rate of decrease and starts to deviate.
-As $\uplambda$ increases, the curve approaches the solution without the reactive force term in (\ref{eq:non_static_ge}) by letting $\uplambda\to\infty$.
+As $\uplambda$ increases, the curve approaches the solution without the reactive force term in \cref{eq:non_static_ge} by letting $\uplambda\to\infty$.
+From a physical standpoint, the reactive force disappears in the static regime because there is no relative acceleration between the structure and the surrounding fluid, and the added mass in \cref{eq:added_mass} does not apply.
+Accordingly, the limit $\uplambda\to \infty$ produces the closest agreement with the experimental data in the static regime $\mathrm{Ca} \le 2\times 10^4$.